reapersy/XRP-Ledger-Chatbot/ingest/markdown/solana/runtime/benches/bank.md

 3. What is the significance of the `BUILTIN_PROGRAM_ID` and `NOOP_PROGRAM_ID` constants?

-   These constants represent the IDs of built-in programs in
+   These constants represent the IDs of built-in programs in Solana's runtime. `BUILTIN_PROGRAM_ID` refers to the ID of the built-in program that executes transactions, while `NOOP_PROGRAM_ID` refers to the ID of a built-in program that does nothing.
+These constants are used in the functions for creating transactions.